BurntSushi/suffix/README.md

 hash map, but my suspicion is that this incurs too much overhead and it is better to just use the standard library `BTree`.

+One possible saving grace here is that the "size of the alphabet" actually means "the size of the alphabet in the string."
+My guess is that in most cases, this alphabet will be extremely small relative to the full alphabet actually supported (i.e., every Unicode character).

 The above algorithm has a prototype implementation already.
 Suffix array construction is done naively.
 My plan is to implement the algorithm described in [(Nong et al.,